-View the Wayside Tour Brochure.
+View the Wayside Tour Pamphlet.

-View the Buffalo Soldiers Brochure.
+View the Buffalo Soldiers Pamphlet.

 The Buffalo Soldiers played a significant role in the settlement of the American West and especially in the history of Fort Leavenworth.
 The post is home to the Nation’s premier Buffalo Soldier Monument, which was dedicated on July 25, 1992 by General Colin L. Powell, chairman of the Joint Chiefs of Staff, who was the first African-American to serve in that capacity.